oktadev/okta-blog/_source/_posts/2020-05-26-serverless-java-aws.md

 {% img blog/serverless-java-aws/image5.png alt:"Okta OIDC Application" width:"600" %}{: .center-image }

 Leave the page open or take note of the Client ID.
-You’ll need it in a bit when you generate a token.
+You'll need it in a bit when you generate a token.

-Open `src/main/resources/config.java` and fill in the correct value for `okta.oauth.issuer` using your Okta developer URI.
+Open `src/main/resources/config.properties` and fill in the correct value for `okta.oauth.issuer` using your Okta developer URI.
 It will look something like `dev-123456.okta.com`.
 You can find it by going to your Okta developer dashboard and, from the top menu, selecting **API** and **Authorization servers**.
 You want the **Issuer URI** for the **default** authorization server in the table.

 ```properties
 okta.oauth.issuer=https://{yourOktaUrl}/oauth2/default